Carrageenan Uses in Food: Top 10 You Should Be Most Familiar With

 Carrageenan is the preferred gelling agent for jellies because of its unique gelation properties.
 Jellies made from carrageenan are elastic and have no water separation.

-7. Applications of Carrageenan in Candy Manufacturing
+7. Carrageenan Uses in Food: Candy Manufacturing

 Carrageenan has been used to produce transparent fruit candies in China for a long time, it is smooth and not sticky, and its transparency is better than that of agar, and the price is lower.